Essential Rimworld Mods31 May 2019 7

 Thankfully Research Pal clears the table up and takes some lessons from recent Civilisation games, allowing you to choose a research and automatically queuing the necessary steps.

 While You’re Up by kevlou

 It’s always frustrating to watch someone walk past something you want moved.
 Doubly so when they then have to track all the way back to pick it up, wasting even more time.
 Thankfully there’s a mod for that (which is a phrase I love).
 While You’re Up makes colonists check to see if they can haul anything while they’re heading to their current job.
 So a cook passing some crashed meals will pick them up and take them to the freezer first.
 Remember, time saved means lives saved.

-Mods that add Cool Stuff
+Some mods that add Cool Stuff to the game:

 Misc.
 Robots++ by Alæstor

 While it is possible to train animals to haul and hunt, the common badger finds it very difficult to cook a decent meal and labradors make terrible surgeons.
 So what are we to do?
 Do it ourselves?
 Bah!

 Misc Robots adds robotic helpers that come in different tiers (I - III) that specialise in certain skills and can really take the weight off your colonists.
 Cleaning robots are my particular favourite.
 A really fun mod if you prefer your game with more of a hard sci-fi flavour.